lnp57/lnp57.github.io/_pages/about.md

 ---

 Hi, I'm Lauren Peterson (she/her).
-I'm a graduate student at Rice University in the Electrical Engineering & Computing Department.
+I'm a recently-graduated graduate student at Rice University in the Electrical Engineering & Computing Department.

 My research interests include analyzing dynamical systems and developing data-driven models to improve healthcare accessibility.
 As a graduate student, I have studied algorithms and data-driven modeling in a variety of health-based contexts.